Eelco Jansen (Psycho)

 - Bats Right, Throws Right

 Jansen debuted in Hoofdklasse in 1993 with Haarlem Nicols and also made his debut that year with the Dutch national team.
+He helped the Dutch take Gold in the 1993 European Championship.
 Jansen moved to Kinheim in 1994 when Haarlem Nicols folded.
 He was 1-0 with a 2.31 ERA in the 1994 Baseball World Cup, striking out 12 in 11 2/3 IP to lead the Dutch team in strikeouts in the event.

 In 1995, Jansen won Pitcher of the Year honors in Hoofdklasse.
 He was not as good in international competition, going 0-2 with a 12.96 ERA for the Netherlands in the 1995 Intercontinental Cup, though he again led the team in strikeouts (10).
 He was 2-0 in the 1995 European Championship but had a hefty 7.16 ERA, highest on the Dutch team.
 He led the team in hits allowed (23) and strikeouts (17) in 16 1/3 innings and surprisingly had more wild pitches (3) and hit batsmen (3) than walks (2), a statistical fluke.
 He was voted as the top pitcher in the 1995 World Port Tournament, with a 2-0, 0.60 record and 17 strikeouts in 15 innings.